rxiddhi/rxiddhi/README.md

  🛠️ Technologies I Use:
-+ Languages: Python, HTML, CSS
++ Languages: Python, HTML, CSS, JS, Vue
 + Tools: Git, GitHub, VS Code, Figma, Canva

 Feel free to explore, contribute, or reach out if you'd like to collaborate!